nebuly-ai/nos/doc/automatic-gpu-partitioning.md

 You can provide a custom scheduler configuration by editing the `schedulerConfigFile` parameter, which is the path to a YAML file containing the scheduler configuration.

-### Integration with Nebulnetes scheduler
+### Integration with nos scheduler

-If you want to use Automatic GPU partitioning together with the Nebulnetes scheduler so that Elastic Resource quotas are taken into account when performing the GPUs partitioning, you can follow these steps:
+If you want to use Automatic GPU partitioning together with the nos scheduler so that Elastic Resource quotas are taken into account when performing the GPUs partitioning, you can follow these steps:

-* deploy the Nebulnetes scheduler
+* deploy the nos scheduler
 * uncomment the last patch of this [kustomization file](../config/gpupartitioner/default/kustomization.yaml), which mounts the nos scheduler config file to the GPU partitioner pod filesystem
 * set the `schedulerConfigFile` value to `scheduler_config.yam`